mitsuhiko/platter/docs/index.rst

     improvements from 400 seconds down to 20 seconds for releases with no version changes on dependencies.
-*   no need to compile or download anything on the destination servers you distribute your packages too.
+*   no need to compile or download anything on the destination servers you distribute your packages to.
 Everything (with the exception of the interpreter itself) comes perfectly bundled up.
 *   100% control over your dependencies.
 No accidental version mismatches on your servers (this includes system dependencies like setuptools,